-The complete cost of legal separation can vary enormously, from as little as $1,000 to in excess of $100,000 when matters such as alimony, child custody and having to work through the disposition of a very complex marital estate are to be decided.
+The complete cost of legal separation can vary enormously, from as little as $1,000 to in excess of $100,000 when matters such as alimony, child custody and having to work through the disposition of a very complex marital estate are to be decided according to Sapling.
 So, you can imagine, there are many factors coming into play to determine the total legal separation costs.
 Read on to learn more about these factors.

 Where you live can play a major factor in the cost of getting a legal separation.
 You can expect to pay more in large cities as the operating costs for a wide range of people whose services you may use such as accountants, private investigators and psychologists are far in excess of what they are in smaller, rural America.
 Similarly, people in urbanized areas of the nation are more likely to have financially complex issues to resolve, so legal fees become more expensive.